TURTED/TURTED_node/README.md

 ##Usage
 Logging:
 You can use  '''npm config set turted:loglevel "debug"''' to change the loglevel to debug.
 TURTED currently depends on winston

+Listening to dispatched events on the server:
+The dispatcher emits all events it emits to the clients as a node event, so dispatcher.on("nameOfTheEvent", function() { console.log("It happened") });
+can help creating custom functionality on the server